jkuhlmann/cgltf/README.md

 }
 ```

-Note that cgltf does not load the contents of extra files such as buffers or images into memory; you'll need to read these files yourself using URIs from `data.buffers[]` or `data.images[]` respectively.
+Note that cgltf does not load the contents of extra files such as buffers or images into memory by default.
+You'll need to read these files yourself using URIs from `data.buffers[]` or `data.images[]` respectively.
+For buffer data, you can alternatively call `cgltf_load_buffers`, which will use `FILE*` APIs to open and read buffer files.

 ## Support